-Students are able to change their Program Completion Semester as their circumstances change by filling out a Request to Change Completion Terms.
-However, beginning in January of any given calendar year, students who wish to participate in the ECA's Graduation Ceremony for that year must complete an application for participation.
+Beginning in January of any given calendar year, students who wish to participate in the ECA's Graduation Ceremony for that year must complete an application for participation.
 Students will not be able to participate if they have not completed the application by March 10.
-For example, if a Winter 2025 completer changes their Program Completion Term to Fall 2024 in May, they will not be able to take part in the 2024 ECA Graduation Ceremony.